 History of gold mining in Victoria

-Victoria is a world-renowned gold province and our history is closely connected to gold mining.
+Victoria is famous around the world for gold, and our history is closely linked to gold mining.

 How much gold has Victoria produced?

-The Victorian gold rush would dwarf finds in New South Wales, accounting for more than one third of the world’s gold production in the 1850s.
+Victoria’s gold rush soon outshone the gold rush in New South Wales, producing more than one-third of the world’s gold in the 1850s.

 1854 - Eureka Stockade